-

 Condition:

-- LOVELY & IMPORTANT ROMAN SILVER STATUETTE
+LOVELY & IMPORTANT ROMAN SILVER

 LOVELY & IMPORTANT ROMAN SILVER STATUETTE OF VENUSRoman, Imperial Period, ca. 1st to early 3rd century CE.
 An exquisite statuette cast from 70% to 75% silver depicting Venus (Greek Aphrodite), the goddess of love, romance, and passion.
 Venus stands with her left leg extended and wears a luxurious chiton that is draped across her left shoulder.
 Her right hand is held atop her thigh as her left hand grasps her breast to keep her flowing garment from falling.
 Her classic visage is defined by sensitive almond-shaped eyes under heavy brows, a petite nose above full lips, rounded cheeks, and a scallop-adorned fillet, all beneath a wavy, centrally parted coiffure which culminates in a bun on the verso.
 The importance of this piece stems from its large size - similar examples tend to be smaller - and how it is made from silver rather than bronze or another, less opulent material.
 An exceedingly rare and exemplary statuette of Venus!
 Size: 1.25" W x 4.7" H (3.2 cm x 11.9 cm); 7.25" H (18.4 cm) on included custom stand; silver quality: 70% to 75%